AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure_bicep.md

     }
 }
 ```

-    This file is not actually necessary but will allow you to manually run a single deployment of just the database if you want to test it.
+>**Note:** This file is not actually necessary but will allow you to manually run a single deployment of just the database if you want to test it.
 Additionally, I like to keep these around so that I can see what parameters each one adds to the main deployment.

 1. Copy the parameters for the sql server into the main `deployContactWebArchitecture.parameters.json` file.

     Ensure that your parameters file looks like the following: